itskavin/process-manager/README.md

 # ⚡ Process Manager

-**A lightweight desktop process supervisor for Windows** — think PM2 or systemd, but with a native GUI.
+**A lightweight desktop process supervisor for Windows**

 Manage, monitor, and control long-running commands (dev servers, tunnels, background jobs) from a single interface.
 Define processes once, start/stop them with a click, view live logs with ANSI colors, track resource usage, and use the built-in PowerShell terminal to run ad-hoc commands that can be promoted into managed processes.

-Built with Tauri + Vue for a fast, minimalist experience that runs in your system tray.
+Think PM2 or systemd, but with a native GUI.

 ## 🎯 Why?